3 Common Risks the Day After Easter

 If you find yourself temporarily stuck in disappointment, remember that God is still at work even in ways you may not see.

-2) Business as Usual
+2) Business as usual without celebration and reflection

 This one is my temptation.
-I’m on to the next thing before I’ve really fully experienced what just happened!
+I’m on to the next thing before I’ve fully experienced what just happened!
 It’s like Thanksgiving dinner.
 Three hours to prepare, then thirty minutes to eat, and that’s it!
 It’s over.

 There are several possible reasons leaders go right back to business as usual.
 Which one may apply to you?